Click here to join Women’s League as an individual member.

 Join the Online Conversations

 - WLCJNet: The Sisterhood Without Walls Need advice for stimulating programs?
 Run out of fundraising ideas?
 Looking for a sisterhood connection while on vacation?
 Want suggestions for growing your membership?
 Answers to all of these and more can be yours by joining WLCJNet, Women’s League’s email discussion group.
 It’s an online meeting, open every day except Shabbat and Jewish holidays, where we share ideas, exchange opinions, and discuss “out of the box” innovations.
-To sign up, email WLCJNet moderators Martha Katz-Hyman or Lois Silverman with your name, e-mail address, sisterhood’s name and region.
+To sign up, email WLCJNet moderators Sherry Lynn Rubin or Lois Silverman with your name, e-mail address, sisterhood, and region.
 We’ll add you to the list, and you can join the conversation!

 - PrezNet is open to sisterhood presidents only.
 You can ask questions, voice opinions or frustrations and get helpful suggestions from other presidents who have grappled with the same issues.
 It is an excellent tool for new presidents and a valuable contribution from those with more experience.
-To sign up, email Moderator Karen Block.
+To sign up, email moderator Toby Maser.
 Join us and let your voice be heard.

 - Kolot BiK’dushah We are justifiably proud of the accomplishments women have achieved in our synagogues over the past 25 years.
 We are also very proud that our membership has grown exponentially in Jewish learning and ritual skills.
 The society of Kolot biK’dushah is our way of recognizing members who have acquired skills as either baalot tefillah (prayer leaders) or baalot kri’ah (Torah readers).

 - Attend an inspiring Leadership Institute that will expand your skills as a leader and enhance your knowledge as a Jewish woman while strengthening your connection to Women’s League, your sisterhood, your community, and Klal Yisrael.
 Network with other women.
 Enhance your personal style of communication.
 Challenge yourself by studying with prominent scholars.
-The next institute will be October 30-31, 2016 in Des Moines, Iowa.
+The next Leadership Institute is scheduled for October 29-30 at the Merrick Jewish Center, Merrick, New York.

 - Women’s League Institutes are offered in several regions across the country, offering university-level courses taught by faculty and students of the Jewish Theological Seminary, Ziegler School and Schechter Institute.